pcote/LearningMachine/README.md

 How Learning Machine Is Organized
 =================================
-Learning machine is organized into three general views of your materials.
+Learning machine is organized into two general views of your materials.
-1. Topics and tags - View and manage topic and tag information
-2. Exercises - Manage exercises.
-Drill yourself on question too.
+1. Exercises / Resources - Manage exercises.
+Drill yourself on question.
+Manage a list of resources to help you get better at answering those questions.
-3. Attempts Report - Review your history of any and all attempts made on your exercises.
+2. Attempts Report - Review your history of any and all attempts made on your exercises.
-4. Open up main_playbook.yml in your editor of choice.

-Managing Exercises
+Managing Exercises and Resources
 ================================
-All exercises are associated with a specific topic.
 Exercises will let you quiz yourself and rate your own knowledge.
-For exercises, you have options for adding new material.
+For these exercises, you have options for adding new material.

 #### Creating New Exercises
-To add an exercise, click on a topic from your topics list.
-This will take you to the "exercises" view.

-#### Adding Exercises
-Adding exercises gives you questions you can drill yourself on to test and assess your knowledge.
-In the form section under the title, "New Question", you may fill out a new question along with a corresponding answer.
+1. Scroll down to the bottom of your list of existing exercises.
+There you will find a form with spaces to fill out.
+2. Fill out the question field with the question you will be asking yourself for this exercise.
+3. Fill out the answer field with the answer to this question.

-Clicking the "Add Exercise" button will do the following.
+4. Click the add button below.
+This will add your exercise to the list of exercises.
-1. Adds a new clickable question on your list of exercises for your current active topic.

 #### Drilling yourself on exercises